|

 About Us

-3IP Type Foundry is a division of Three Islands Press (3IP), a small digital publishing company in Salt Lake City, Utah.
-Our specialties are historical replications, fine text type, old map fonts, painstaking recreations of vintage and modern handwriting, and a few offbeat/display creations. |
+3IP Type Foundry is a division of Three Islands Press (3IP), a small digital publishing company in Rockport, Maine.
+Our specialties are historical recreations, fine text type, old map fonts, replications of vintage and modern handwriting, and a few offbeat/display creations. |

 |